FREQUENTLY ASKED QUESTIONS

 How will I know if the work we are doing together is working?

-Because therapy is a dynamic process, your goals and successes can and will likely evolve over time.
-While progress may not be linear, your own instinct will guide and inform you if our time together is moving you forward.
+Because therapy is a dynamic process, your goals and measures of success may evolve over time.
+Progress is rarely linear, but your own instincts and reflections can help guide you in determining whether our work together is moving you forward.

 If you presented to our sessions as symptomatic, our goal would be to manage and decrease these symptoms overtime.
 Symptoms that are more manageable or that are decreasing in frequency would indicate a successful measurement towards progress in therapy.

-While success is often subjective and can differ for each individual client, we will have continued conversations about your progress and re-evaluate your goals throughout our sessions together.
+While success is often subjective and may look different for each individual.
+We will have continued conversations about your progress and re-evaluate your goals throughout our sessions together.

 How long does therapy take?